 Accrual accounting may indicate that a business generated profits during a specific accounting period while the recorded cash flows are yet to be received.
 Potentially, it can portray the business as profitable even when it lacks sufficient cash flow to finance its operations.
 In cases of extreme cash flow shortages, the business may even become bankrupt despite showing current profits per its financial statements.

-CFI is the official provider of the global Financial Modeling and Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to Accrual Principle.
 To continue advancing your financial career, the additional CFI resources below may be useful: